KeepIt-Up/KeepItUp.MagJob/README.md

 ### Project Structure

+- `docs/` - Contains all the documentation for the project
+- `resources/` - Contains all the resources for the project
 - `src/` - Contains all the source code for the microservices
   - `KeepItUp.MagJob.Client/` - Angular frontend application
   - `KeepItUp.MagJob.APIGateway/` - API Gateway service